 Visit goodreads, search for me, and give it your best shot!

-Disclaimer: The majority of photographic images on this site are the property of seventiesology.
-For all others – specifically quotations and passages from the literary world – as this is a literary and educational site whereby no intellectual property is used for revenue, fair use laws apply.
+Disclaimer: The photographic images on this site are either from the personal archives of seventiesology or attained from free image sites.
+For all others, as this is a literary and artistic forum with its sole purpose to entertain and inform, no images are used to generate revenue, therefore, fair use laws apply.